Chinese Sign Language Interpreting Services

 Professional Chinese Sign Language Interpreter

-Sign language is invented hundreds of years ago as an independent language used among hard of hearing persons.
+Sign language was invented hundreds of years ago as an independent language used among hard-of-hearing persons.
 When communicating, the participants use hands, arms, and body language to make certain gestures or movements which can be understood by the other party.
 To connect with those people, the audible should learn some sign language rules or hire a sign language interpreter.
 Meanwhile, because each sign language has its own grammar rules and sentence structures, it is hard to relay the word between different sign language systems.
-Specialized for Chinese sign language interpreting, Jinyu offers professional interpreting services in Chinese 24/7.
+Specializing in Chinese sign language interpreting, Jinyu offers professional interpreting services in Chinese 24/7.

 sign_language_interpretation_services_pic_1